Working Memory: A teacher's guideTeacher explaining working memory to pupils in a UK classroom

 Working memory is the ability to hold information in mind and manipulate it simultaneously, lasting 15-30 seconds with a capacity of 5-9 chunks of information.
 Unlike sensory memory (1-2 seconds) or long-term memory (permanent storage), working memory acts as the critical gateway that allows us to process and manipulate information whilst learning.
 Ly the brain's workspace where we actively engage with new information before it either disappears or moves to long-term storage.

-How can teachers recognise when pupils are experiencing working memory overload in the classroom?
+How can teachers recognise when learners are experiencing working memory overload in the classroom?

-Why do multi-step instructions cause problems for some pupils, and what should teachers do instead?
+Why do multi-step instructions cause problems for some learners, and what should teachers do instead?

-Multi-step instructions exceed the 7-item capacity limit of working memory, causing pupils to forget earlier steps whilst processing later ones.
+Multi-step instructions exceed the 7-item capacity limit of working memory, causing learners to forget earlier steps whilst processing later ones.
 This creates a bottleneck effect where even capable students struggle to follow through with tasks successfully.
-Teachers should break complex instructions into smaller chunks, provide written reminders, or teach one step at a time to avoid overwhelming pupils' working memory capacity.
+Teachers should break complex instructions into smaller chunks, provide written reminders, or teach one step at a time to avoid overwhelming learners' working memory capacity.

 What does the article mean by 'chunking content effectively' and how can teachers implement this strategy?